Gabrielle, From South Africa, Online English Teacher to Kids and AdultsBy Krzl Light Nuñes

 It definitely has given me that extra step up from where I was.
 It’s just more in-depth.
 And even though I’ve been teaching already for about a year and a half, I definitely feel my teaching has improved.

-Also, to give somebody an opportunity.
-If it’s a university student who wants to better their life and their future, to be able to help somebody with that is an incredible opportunity and an honor to be a part of.
+Also, I want to give somebody an opportunity.
+Maybe it’s a university student who wants to better their life and their future.
+To be able to help somebody with that is an incredible opportunity and an honor to be a part of.

 What’s next for you?